What Is a Peritonectomy?

-During a peritonectomy, an involved procedure called cytoreductive surgery is performed, which aims to remove as much cancerous growth as possible from multiple sites in the abdomen.
-When the mesothelioma involves many areas of the abdominal cavity, the cytoreductive surgery may involve removing portions of various organs, including the stomach, intestines, liver, pancreas, and spleen, among others.
+During a peritonectomy, doctors try to remove as much cancer from the abdomen as possible.
+This is called cytoreductive surgery.
+Surgery may involve removing portions of various organs.
+These include the stomach, intestines, liver, pancreas, and spleen, among others.

 Cytoreduction is a complex procedure that generally lasts 10 to 12 hours.
 Because this mesothelioma surgery is so lengthy, patients are sometimes admitted to the hospital a day before the surgery.
 Doctors use the extra day for preoperative testing (X-rays, blood tests and other preparatory measures).